The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 Most importantly, think about what this information could do to enhance your quality of life.

-Travel is too expensive and too much of a hassle.
 How can I justify this monetary and time investment?

 What is that worth to you?

-Could that be you?
+Will that be you?
 What would that be worth?

 Why can’t you bring the conference to me in my city?